cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

   <img src="/images/sts/eclipse-marketplace.png"/>

 1. The **Confirm Selected Features** window lists the plugin --- "Cloud Foundry Integration for Eclipse" --- and the optional "SpringSource UAA Integration" component, which reports tool usage data, anonymously.
-If you prefer that your plugin usage statistics not be reported, de-select the UAA component before clicking **Confirm**.
+If you do not want your plugin usage statistics to be reported, de-select the UAA component before clicking **Confirm**.

      <img src="/images/sts/confirm-selected-features.png" />